 A computer science degree isn’t for everyone.
 If you answered yes to these questions, however, you might be a good candidate for a computer science degree program.

 Look into your options and see what’s out there.
-You may find anything from a full time undergrad to a part time masters in computer science program that will suit your needs.
+You may find anything from a full time undergrad to a part time CS masters program that will suit your needs.
 You might find a university with a computer science program that speaks directly to your interests.